VitaliRj/OBD2-SocktCAN-Interface/README.md

 ![Image of toolbox1](/images/toolbox_1.PNG)

-The installed library and all the corresponding data will can be viewed by navigating to `MATLAB -> HOME -> Add-Ons -> Manage Add-Ons`, right klick on the "OBD2 SocketCan Interface" and go to `Open Folder`.
+The installed library and all the corresponding data will can be viewed by navigating to `MATLAB -> HOME -> Add-Ons -> Manage Add-Ons`, right klick on the "OBD2 SocketCAN Interface" and go to `Open Folder`.

 Usualy MATLAB installs the Add-On to:  `C:\Users\<USERNAME>\Documents\MATLAB\Add-Ons\Toolboxes`

-The "OBD2 SocketCan Interface" can be now found in the Simulink Library Browser (sometimes a refresh is necessary  F5)
+The "OBD2 SocketCAN Interface" can be now found in the Simulink Library Browser (sometimes a refresh is necessary  F5)

 ![Image of toolbox2](/images/toolbox_2.PNG)